 Students will generally rotate 2 days of the week for clinical rotations and 3 days for lab sessions.
-Externs report to the program each morning at 8:30 a.m., at which point participants will sign in, then go to designated areas, attend any noon conferences, and may sign out at 4:00 PM (earlier or later per supervisor agreement).
+Interns report to the program each morning at 8:30 a.m., at which point participants will sign in, then go to designated areas, attend any noon conferences, and may sign out at 4:00 p.m. (earlier or later per supervisor agreement).

-Applicant must be 16 years or older by June 6th and must have completed at least two year of high school (beginning juniors, seniors, seniors/incoming college freshman) or college undergraduate students.
-Externs should have good academic standing and be interested in biomedical science related careers.
+Applicant must be 16 years or older by May and must have completed at least two years of high school (beginning juniors, seniors, seniors/incoming college freshman) or college undergraduate students.
+Interns should have good academic standing and be interested in biomedical science related careers.

 High school/college students over 16 years of age who have a goal of engaging medical science careers (MD, PhD, or related health fields).
 Participants will be selected by competitive review of applications.
 Preference will be given to new participants who have not previously been admitted to the program.

-The cost of participation in the program is $250, exclusive of whether the participant completed the program or not.
+The cost of participation in the program is $250 by June 4, exclusive of whether the participant completed the program or not.
 Scholarships are available and predicated on demonstrated need.

 Students can apply online now.
 Applications must be submitted by April 15.